 J(eh)oram and Ahaziah were both killed by Jehu in 841 BC.

-"The house of David" is probably also mentioned in the Mesha stele (840 BC) and "David's highlands" possibly in Shishak's relief (925 BC)
+"The house of David" is probably also mentioned in the Mesha stele (840 BC) and "David's highlands" possibly in Shishak's relief (925 BC).

 Two questions that 1-2 Samuel wants to answer: